aiven/devportal/docs/products/postgresql/howto/repair-pg-index.rst

 Rebuild unique indexes
 ----------------------

-A ``UNIQUE`` index works on top of one or more columns which combination is unique in a table.
-In situations when the index is corrupted or disabled and duplicated physical rows appear in the table, breaking the uniqueness constraint of the index, then the index rebuilding with ``REINDEX`` will fail.
+A ``UNIQUE`` index works on top of one or more columns whose combination is unique in a table.
+In situations when the index is corrupted or disabled and duplicated physical rows appear in the table, breaking the uniqueness constraint of the index, then index rebuilding with ``REINDEX`` will fail.
 To solve such problem, you'll first need to remove the duplicated rows from the table before attempting to rebuild the index.

 Identify conflicting duplicated rows
 ''''''''''''''''''''''''''''''''''''

 To identify conflicting duplicate rows, you need to run a query that counts the number of rows for each combination of columns included in the index definition.

-For example, following ``route`` table has an ``unique_route_index`` index defining unique rows based on combination of the ``source`` and ``destination`` columns:
+For example, the following ``route`` table has an ``unique_route_index`` index defining unique rows based on the combination of the ``source`` and ``destination`` columns:

 ::